Forest of Dean residents fighting River Wye pollution

 Campaigners are urging their MP and environmental agencies to do more to combat agricultural pollution.

-Foresters against Fouls, a campaign group in the Forest of Dean, met with local MP Mark Harper, the Environment Agency and Welsh Water in Cinderford, to discuss water quality in the River Wye.
+Foresters against Fouling, a campaign group in the Forest of Dean, met with local MP Mark Harper, the Environment Agency and Welsh Water in Cinderford, to discuss water quality in the River Wye.

 "It was a really good meeting," Mr Harper, Conservative, said.